Please ensure Javascript is enabled for purposes of website accessibility

 • If you need a different type of seating with better arm or back support during your visit, please ask a member of staff.

-• In Gallery Three benches and stools are available.
+• In Gallery Three stools, chairs, and benches are available.

 Lighting

-• The foyer is well lit, with fluorescent tube lighting in the Processional Way, ceiling spotlights in the foyer, and LED strip lighting in the shop.
+• The foyer area is well lit with fluorescent tube lighting and ceiling spotlights.

 • Gallery Three displays are lit by overhead LED spotlights.